Try our free Site Audit Tool. Get clear insights into your site's performance.

 What Are Broken Backlinks?

-Why Are Broken Backlinks A Problem?
+Why Are Broken Backlinks A Problem for Your SEO and Business?

 Here are a few reasons why broken backlinks are problematic.

-Broken Links Disrupt PageRank
+1. Broken Links Disrupt PageRank Flow

-When your backlinks become broken, it prevents Google from crawling your website effectively and it stops PageRank from passing between those referring domains to yours.
+When your backlinks become broken, it prevents Google from crawling your website effectively, and it stops PageRank from passing between those referring domains to yours.
 It also depletes your allocated amount for crawling (from Google), and can lead to indexation problems.

-They Create a Bad User Experience
+2. Broken Links Create a Poor User Experience

-It’s important to remember that search engine algorithms solve for the user.
-If a user encounters a broken backlink and has no other way to navigate around your site, they will leave your site and cause your bounce rate to go up.
-Google and other search engines take this into account when it ranks pages on your website.
+If a user encounters a broken backlink and has no other way to navigate around your site, they will leave your site, causing your bounce rate to go up.
+Google and other search engines take this into account when they rank pages on your website.
 It’s effectively a signal that your website is old, poorly maintained, or no longer used.

 Your content and your keyword rankings are there to generate revenue.
-Ultimately the purpose of your website’s content is to funnel users to the parts of your website where they buy your product or service.
+Ultimately, the purpose of your website’s content is to funnel users to the parts of your website where they buy your product or service.

 When a user comes to a website seeking information and finds nothing, they’ll probably go to your competitors to find what they’re looking for instead, ultimately making it more likely they’ll do business with them rather than you.